pdc-quantum/qml-cad/README.md

 Therefore, it's probably a good option to stick to the eleven feature set in order to remain in line with previous publications using classical ML.

-However, the eight features set remains an option, if the depth of the quantum circuit significantly affects the metrics in noisy quantum simulations or hardware experiments.
+However, the eight feature set remains an option, if the depth of the quantum circuit significantly affects the metrics in noisy quantum simulations or hardware experiments.

 ### References